Ask a Librarian

 Borrow a Book From Another Library (ILL)

-Books not owned by the Williamson County Public Library system may be borrowed from other libraries by patrons in good standing.
-No book may be requested within its first year of publication.
-The limit is 5 requests per calendar year per card holder.
-Audio visual materials may not be requested.
+Books, audiobooks and videos not owned by the Williamson County Public Library system may be borrowed from other libraries by patrons in good standing.
+No item may be requested within its first year of publication.
+The limit is 25 requests per calendar year and process up to 3 requests at one time.
 Check with the Library staff for details.

 Computers and Internet Access

 - Access requires a valid library card, a TLC sticker or a guest pass